9 Recommendations to Help Make Homework Interesting

 It is essential to give students feedback on their assignments.
 Feedback helps the learner to improve skills.

 Homework is essential and there is a place for it in school.
 But we need to structure it better to fit the current times.
 Students deserve better if they are to do better.
+And if a student needs some guided programming homework help, he/she should be able to get it without much effort.

 I'm looking forward to receive your questions, comments, and suggestions.